Hes-Siemelink/instacli/instacli-spec/commands/connections/Get all credentials.md

-# Command: Get accounts
+# Command: Get all credentials

-Gets all accounts from the user's account list.
+Gets all credentials for an endpoint.

 | Content type | Supported |
 |--------------|-----------|